Content marketing is a long game.

 You’ll read, watch, and listen to content obsessively while you pick up nuances and new ideas.

 It’s a bit of a honeymoon with your topic … you can’t keep your hands off of it.

 But honeymoons don’t last forever, and an obsessive focus on only your topic will quickly become boring for you … and for your audience.

-Recognize when it’s time to turn your attention outside your topic.
-In the past year, I got a bit obsessed with urban sketching — and that sparked hundreds of insights about creativity and the artist’s mindset.
+Recognize when it’s time to turn your attention outside your topic, like when I got a bit obsessed with urban sketching — and that sparked hundreds of insights about creativity and the artist’s mindset.

-We recently decided to add a puppy to our household, and my obsessive immersion in research on puppy training is already giving me ideas about persuasion and shaping audience behavior.
+When we decided to add a puppy to our household, my obsessive immersion in research on puppy training gave me ideas about persuasion and shaping audience behavior.